Markov properties for mixed graphs: Basic definitions and concepts

 We can now induce an independence model $\mathcal{J}(P)$ by letting

-We say that an independence model $\mathcal{J}$ is \emph{probabilistic} if there is a distribution $P$ such that $\mathcal{J}= \mathcal{J}(P)$.
+We say that an independence model $\mathcal{J}$ is \emph {probabilistic} if there is a distribution $P$ such that $\mathcal{J}= \mathcal{J}(P)$.
 We then also say that $P$ is \emph{faithful} to $\mathcal{J}$.

-Probabilistic independence models are always semi-graphoids \citep{pea88}, whereas the converse is not necessarily true; see \citep{stu89}.
-If $P$ has strictly positive density, the induced independence model is also a graphoid; see e.g.\ Proposition 3.1 in \citep{lau96}.
+Probabilistic independence models are always semi-graphoids \cite {pea88}, whereas the converse is not necessarily true; see \cite {stu89}.
+If $P$ has strictly positive density, the induced independence model is also a graphoid; see, for example, Proposition~3.1 in \cite {lau96}.
 If the distribution $P$ is a regular multivariate Gaussian distribution, $\mathcal{J}(P)$ is a compositional graphoid.
 This follows from the fact that for such a distribution

 where $k^{\alpha\beta}_{A\cup B\cup C}$ is the $\alpha\beta$ entry in the concentration matrix of the distribution of $X_{A\cup B\cup C}$ and hence setwise conditional independence is directly determined by nodewise conditional independence.